369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/knn/README.md

 <img src="img/img4.png" alt=" " width="800"/>

-To find out more, follow [this link](http://yann.lecun.com/exdb/mnist/)
+To find out more about it follow [this link](http://yann.lecun.com/exdb/mnist/)